 Money Talks News — The shocking statistic Karla found is “21 percent of people carrying debt said they expect they will never be rid of it.”
-That’s why more people should use the financial solutions Debt.com provides, and also keep reading the helpful blogs we feature.
+That’s why more people should use the Education Center Debt.com provides, and also keep reading the helpful blogs we feature.

 Although that paints a bleak picture, there is some good news.
 The average American thinks they’ll be rid of their debt by age 54.
 I’m not sure what an “average” American is though.
 What ever the case, start educating yourself on financial issues.
 And if you find yourself overwhelmed by debt, get some help.
 Don’t be like the 21 percent who think they’ll die in debt.